pedromn0/cardmon-milestone-2/README.md

 6. Type `git clone`, and then paste the URL you copied earlier.

 ## Credits

+All the images of pokemon and information utilised for this project were from [PokeAPI](https://pokeapi.co/).

+The Pokeball image utilised called [pokeLogo](https://www.pikpng.com/pngvi/xxRxTm_brik-pixel-art-pokemon-pokeball-clipart/) in the project came from this website https://www.pikpng.com/

+A significant part of the logical and attempt to block the board of the game came from this project from **Marina Ferreira** and can be accessed from [here](https://marina-ferreira.github.io/tutorials/js/memory-game/).
+This code was edited and adapted to meet my project criteria.

+The function responsible to fetch information from API, organize in objects then insert those objects in arrays had inspiration from [this video](https://www.youtube.com/watch?v=T-VQUKeSU1w) but the code had to be edited to works in accordance with my project criteria.
+The author of the original code is **James Q Quick**.

+The button shuffle contains an function called ramdomPokeArray that was inspired but edited from this [source](https://flaviocopes.com/how-to-shuffle-array-javascript/) from **Flavio Copes**.

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)